AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 Let's define the setup and assumptions:

-- we use a fixed C++ standard, for example C++17;
 - we develop on linux system using well-known compiler, like gcc or clang;
 - we use cmake as build system (backed by make or ninja);
 - we know how to build for the target platform (for example the client provides the toolchain);
-- the target platform may be so different from the development platform, that the produced library doesn't run and requires an emulator.
+- the target platform may be different from the development platform, and the produced library may not run and requires an emulator.

 The setup for our example project includes:

 - `libfoo` is the library we need to deliver;
 - `app` is our internal developer app, that uses `libfoo`;

-The code of example project can be found [here](<>).
+The code of example project can be found [here](https://github.com/AndreyNautilus/learning-playground/tree/main/linux-shared-lib).

 ## Build configuration